unfoldedcircle/core-api/integration-api/write-integration-driver.md

 ## How to write an integration driver

-_TODO this is an inital draft only!_
+_TODO this is an initial draft only!_

+The integration API allows to develop integration drivers in any programming language capable of running a WebSockets server.

 ℹ️ At the moment only external integrations which run on a separate device on your network are supported.

 We will publish the requirements and supported runtimes at a later date.
-The only thing we can say right now is that aiming for a statically compiled binary will have a higher chance of being compatible and accepted for on-device publishing.
-This includes for example Rust and C / C++, whereas interpreted languages like Java, Python and Node.js etc will most likely not be suitable.
-Reasons are the limited ressources (memory, storage, CPU) on an embedded device.
+The only thing we can say right now is that aiming for a statically compiled binary will have a higher chance of being compatible for on-device publishing.
+This includes for example Rust and C / C++, whereas interpreted languages like Java, Python and Node.js etc. will most likely not be suitable.
+Reasons are the limited resources (memory, storage, CPU) on an embedded device.
 A good reference for testing is a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/), which is also the platform of the former YIO Remote.

 1. Choose your programming language.